lhellborg/frontend-nanodegree-mobile-portfolio/README.md

 var totalPizzas = cols*rows;
 ```

-Declaring the elem variable (var elem;) outside the loop will prevent it from being created every time the loop is executed.
+Declaring the elem variable `var elem;` outside the loop will prevent it from being created every time the loop is executed.

-`var elem;`
-Change the call to `getElementById` since it is faster than `querySelecctor` and moved it to a variable outside of the loop
+Change the call to `getElementById` since it is faster than `querySelecctor` and move it to a variable outside of the loop
 ```
+var elem;
 var movingPizzas1 = document.getElementById("movingPizzas1");

   for (var i = 0; i < totalPizzas; i++) {